 - Portable chairs (other than those for disabled persons)

 - Other items that may pose a threat to the security of the event as determined by and at the discretion of the security screener

 Several roads will be closed to the public on Inauguration Day.
-For a list of closures, please see the Inauguration page of the U.S. Secret Service.
+A list of closures may be announced by the U.S. Secret Service as Inauguration Day approaches.